Last updated

 VA Resource Navigator

 Share PrintThe VA Resource Navigator is a tool designed by the Veterans Experience Office (VEO) and the Patient Centered Learning (PCL) National Program to help Veterans better find and use VA resources.
-The Navigator can help Veterans make informed decisions about their care and find the resources they need to live healthy and fulfilling lives.
+It puts VA resources and program information at your fingertips through web links, phone numbers, and QR codes.

 Origin: